-The LTIP awards are made annually, with the initial awards made in 2021, to the Executive Directors and those senior management members recommended to participate by the Executive Directors and approved by the Board.
+Long-Term Incentive Plan ('LTIP') awards are made annually to Executive Directors and those senior management members recommended to participate by the Executive Directors and approved by the Board.
 Awards are based upon a predetermined percentage of an individual's annual salary and will vest over a period of three years.